Why the Change?

 When Do Private Auctions Present a Problem?

 Private auctions hide the high bidder's ID so it never shows publicly in the auction listing, even at auction end.
-Only the seller knows who has won his or her items.
+Only the seller knows who has won his or her item.
 This allows a number of sellers who've been known to repeatedly pawn off fakes and misrepresented items on unsuspecting customers to continue their dirty deeds in a stealthier manner.

 When all listings are private, it's impossible for honest eBay users who recognize a potential problem to contact the high bidder with a warning after the auction ends.
 In the past, knowledgeable good Samaritans would try to guide others in the right direction when concern was warranted.
 This is no longer an option.